 See What Is Happening at Sea — Even When Ships Go Dark

 Maritime domain awareness depends on more than AIS, because vessels can switch it off.
-Off-Nadir Delta gives you the satellite half: detect vessels in Sentinel-1 SAR regardless of AIS, watch chokepoints over time, and tie maritime event signals to imagery.
+Off-Nadir Delta gives you the satellite half — verify maritime risk from space: detect vessels in Sentinel-1 SAR regardless of AIS, watch chokepoints over time, and tie maritime event signals to imagery.

 Why satellites fill the AIS gap